Summary and Characteristics

 Special Lectures or Seminar

-Academic Japanese Classes Intensive Japanese LectureAⅠ, BⅠ (Writing Procedures for Reports) Ⅰ (JLPT Preparation)AⅡ, BⅡ (Developing Ability to Give Presentations) Ⅱ (EJU Preparation)AⅢ (Developing Basic Academic Literacy),BⅢ(Developing Practical Academic Literacy Ⅲ (Graduate Entrance Exam.
+Academic Japanese Classes Intensive Japanese LectureAⅠ, BⅠ (Writing Procedures for Reports) Ⅰ (JLPT Preparation)AⅡ, BⅡ (Ability of Language Expression: Convey and Describe) Ⅱ (EJU Preparation)AⅢ (Developing Basic Academic Literacy),BⅢ(Developing Practical Academic Literacy Ⅲ (Graduate Entrance Exam.
 Preparations)

 Third GroupCredits : 4